 5.4.
 Upon completing any of the provided actions, you will not receive our email messages (newsletters) in the future.

 5.5.
-Please be informed that as our business activities consists of a network of closely related services, it may take a few days until all the systems are updated, thus you may continue to receive our email messages (newsletters) while we are still processing your request.
+Please be informed that as our business activities consist of a network of closely related services, it may take a few days until all the systems are updated, thus you may continue to receive our email messages (newsletters) while we are still processing your request.

 5.6.
 The opt-out of email messages (newsletters) will not stop you from receiving messages directly related to and necessary for the provision of our services.